jkr1sh/blog/_posts/2022-06-01-first-post.md

 >Hello there!

 This is my first post on this blog.
-Setting this up was way more fun than I expected, even though it kept breaking in the build process for a while before I figured the issue out.
+Setting this up was way more fun than I expected, even though it kept breaking in the build process for a while before I figured it out.

 This is sort of a meta test post, I am gonna start writing the blog with a new post.